altwohill/altwohill.github.io/_posts/2019-11-17-The-Quest-For-The-Ultimate-Dev-Environment.md

 ### Basics ###

-You need to be running Windows 10 build 18917 (currently Insider Preview) in order to get and [install WSL2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-instal).
+You need to be running Windows 10 build 18917 (currently Insider Preview) in order to get and [install WSL2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install).
 You'll also need Docker build 36883 or higher (currently edge channel) and [enable WSL2 in Docker](https://docs.docker.com/docker-for-windows/wsl-tech-preview).

 ### Extensions ###

 With VSCode Remote, extensions can be installed locally (ie in your profile or workspace) or remotely.
 WSL2 acts as a remote environment.
-So, the first extension we need, and the one you'll probably be prompted for when VSCode detects the precence of WSL2 is  [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl).
+So, the first extension we need, and the one you'll probably be prompted for when VSCode detects the presence of WSL2 is  [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl).

 I do have some other extensions installed locally, but they're mainly for convenience, not development.